what we do best

 Interest is at its highest when a property is initially placed on the market.
 Pricing your property too high may make it necessary to drop the price below market value to compete with newer, well priced listings.

 Timing is extremely important in the real estate market.
-The above graph illustrates the importance of placing your property on the market at a realistic price and terms from the very beginning.
+The above graph illustrates the importance of placing your property on the market at a realistic price from the very beginning.
 A property attracts the most excitement and interest from the real estate community and potential buyers when it is first listed.